Medical Dictionary |

 Hair helps keep you warm.
 It also protects your eyes, ears and nose from small particles in the air.
 Common problem with the hair and scalp include hair loss, infections, and flaking.

-But infectious bacteria can make you ill.
-They reproduce quickly in your body.
-Many give off chemicals called toxins, which can damage tissue and make you sick.
-Examples of bacteria that cause infections include Streptococcus, Staphylococcus, and E. coli.
+But some types of bacteria can cause an infection and make you sick.
+They are called infectious bacteria.
+These bacteria can reproduce quickly in your body.
+Many of them give off toxins (poisons) that can damage your cells and make you sick.
+Other types can move into and damage your tissues.
+A few examples of bacteria that cause infections include Streptococcus, Staphylococcus, and E. coli.

 A rash is an area of irritated or swollen skin.
 Many rashes are itchy, red, painful, and irritated.
 Some rashes can also lead to blisters or patches of raw skin.
 Rashes are a symptom of many different medical problems.
 Other causes include irritating substances and allergies.
 Certain genes can make people more likely to get rashes.